GeotrekCE/Geotrek-admin/docs/synchronization.rst

 Multiple sources are separated with comas (without space before or after coma).
 Do not forget to add double quotes after and before the parameter if there are spaces in source names.
 You can run several commands to export several sources combinations into several directories and use them to publish several distinct web portals.

-You can do exactly the same with Target_Portal filed value.
+You can do exactly the same with ``Target_Portal`` field value.
+It will include objects associated to the selected portal + those without portal.

 ::